robotics-upo/magabot-idmind-ros/README.md

 1. Install ROS and create_a_workspace.

-2. Download the idmind magabot driver into the src folder of the workspace:
+2. Download the idmind magabot driver into the src folder of the workspace.

 `$ git clone https://github.com/robotics-upo/magabot-idmind-ros`

+3. Then, compile it.

 `$ cd ..`

 `$ catkin_make`

-3. Add additional ROS stuff (replace <distro> to your distro)
+4. Add additional ROS stuff (replace <distro> to your distro)

        $ sudo apt-install ros-<distro>-joy ros-<distro>-urg-node

-4. Add user to “dialout” group in order to be able to open the Hokuyo laser port:
+5. Add user to “dialout” group in order to be able to open the Hokuyo laser port:

        $ sudo adduser <user> dialout

-5. Reboot the system
+6. Reboot the system

-6. Now you can launch the “magabot.launch” which will launch the laser, the driver, the joystick and the IMU.
+7. Now you can launch the “magabot.launch” which will launch the laser, the driver, the joystick and the IMU.
 With a joystick enabled the user can now teleoperate the robot with the aid of a joystick

        $ roslaunch magabot magabot.launch